The Czech Association of MBA Schools - CAMBAS

 January 1998 saw the first meeting of "The Czech Association of MBA Schools" (CAMBAS).
 The founding members of this non-profit making association are the University of Economics, Prague (UEP), represented by the Prague International Business School (PIBS), the Czech Technical University in Prague represented by the Masaryk Institute of Advanced Studies, and the Technical University of Brno represented by its Brno Business School.
 The Association is housed within the Centre for Doctoral and Managerial Studies of UEP, Prague.
 All of the founding members of the Association had in that time their MBA programmes accredited by partner institutions in Great Britain: Manchester Metropolitan University, Sheffield Hallam University and Nottingham Trent University respectively.

-The membership in CAMBAS is opened to other schools in the Czech Republic which will meet the conditions of accreditation with at least one of their programmes.
+The membership in CAMBAS Membership was recently accessible to other schools in the Czech Republic that fulfilled the conditions of accreditation with at least one of their programmes.

 According to the Association's Statutes, the primary aim of the Association is: "to ensure, maintain and further develop the highest level of MBA provision in the Czech Republic" and more practically to institute an effective process of accreditation of MBA programmes being delivered within the Czech Republic.
 The Association has the approval of the Ministry of Education and is recognised by the European Foundation of Management Development (EFMD www.efmd.org) as the official accreditation body for the Czech Republic.